-Years Ended December 31
+Year Ended December 31,

-(in Millions) 2015 2014 2013
+(in Millions) 2016 2015 2014

-FMC Agricultural Solutions \$ (123.7) \$ 4.5 \$ (32.6)
+FMC Agricultural Solutions \$ (62.0) \$ (123.7) \$ 4.5

-FMC Health and Nutrition (93.8) (14.1) (1.0)
+FMC Health and Nutrition (10.0) (93.8) (14.1)

-FMC Lithium (2.7) (9.0)
+FMC Lithium (0.6) (2.7)

-Corporate (23.8) (46.8) (7.9)
+Corporate (34.7) (23.8) (46.8)

-RESTRUCTURING AND OTHER (CHARGES) INCOME \$ (244.0) \$ (56.4) \$ (50.5)
+RESTRUCTURING AND OTHER (CHARGES) INCOME \$ (107.3) \$ (244.0) \$ (56.4)

 (2) Our non-operating pension and postretirement costs are defined as those costs related to interest, expected return on plan assets, amortized actuarial gains and losses and the impacts of any plan curtailments or settlements.
 These costs are primarily related to changes in pension plan assets and liabilities which are tied to financial market performance and we consider these costs to be outside our operational performance.
 We exclude these non-operating pension and postretirement costs from our segments as we believe that removing them provides a better understanding of the underlying profitability of our businesses, provides increased transparency and clarity in the performance of our retirement plans and enhances period-over-period comparability.
 We continue to include the service cost and amortization of prior service cost in our operating segments noted above.
 We believe these elements reflect the current year operating costs to our businesses for the employment benefits provided to active employees.
+These expenses are included as a component of the line item "Selling, general and administrative expenses" on the consolidated statements of income (loss).